fgmnts/w3c-offline-html-validator/README.md

 - **Visual Studio Code** version **1.93.0** or higher.
 - **Operating System**: Windows, macOS, or Linux.
 - **No additional installations required**: All necessary binaries are included.
+- **Apple Silicon Macs (M1/M2/M3/M4)**:
+  - **Rosetta 2** is required for the included Java runtime.
+  - **Important**: Rosetta 2 is NOT automatically installed when the extension runs from terminal/command line.
+You must install it manually.
+  - **Manual Installation**: Run this command in Terminal to install Rosetta 2:
+    ```bash
+    softwareupdate --install-rosetta --agree-to-license
+    ```
+  - For more information, see [Apple's Rosetta 2 documentation](https://support.apple.com/en-us/102527).
+  - The extension includes settings (`OfflineW3cHTMLValidator.rosetta` and `OfflineW3cHTMLValidator.rosettaComplex`) to help with Rosetta 2 detection and installation.

 ---